 In my experience, many children of 4 and older are ready for regular piano lessons although progress will vary depending on the abilities of the child and the amount of regular practice that they do at home.
 Some 3 year-olds will also be ready although often the first few lessons are more focused on singing, pitch and pulse development and general understanding of the piano keyboard before any proper ‘pieces’ are played.

 There are many different activities available for use in each lesson.
 Practice exercises will be written in the child’s practice book and I recommend that 3 of these are chosen each day – perhaps 2 pieces and 1 rhythm or ear-training activity – or some composition or improvisation (all of which are introduced from the start).
 That way the practice can be different each day.
 It is important that short practice sessions are undertaken each day and I encourage it to become part of the child’s regular routine.

 What about progression?

-All children progress differently, but the Dogs and Birds approach is generally suitable for children up to age 7.
-When the child is ready I begin to introduce ‘Sol-fa’ exercises to continue the emphasis on the development of the inner ear, strong pitch recognition and singing.
-This is also an excellent introduction to more formal scale practice if appropriate.
-Rhythm exercises of increasing complexity also continue to form an important part of the child’s musical development.
+All children progress differently, but the Dogs and Birds approach is generally suitable for children up to age 6.
+After the completion of Dogs and Birds book 1 I usually start to introduce other books, the choice of which will depend on the development and interests of the particular child.
 Throughout the child’s musical education, my focus is on all-round musicianship and ensuring that the child develops a strong sense of pulse and pitch recognition as well as being technically proficient at the piano.
 In this way, the child will develop their musical self-confidence and have huge amounts of fun in the process!